Pa-keys/thesis-templates/UPDATE.md

 - `midwives` is intentionally preserved for compatibility.
 - Admin user creation currently uses a frontend verification PIN fallback of `1234`.
 This is acceptable for a demo, but it is not production-grade security.
 - The build passes, but the app still needs real account testing using Supabase demo users.
+- Vaccine records stored via `vaccineService.ts` use the `fhsis_logs` table with `category: 'vaccination'` — the same table used by the midwife FHSIS child logbook, but with a separate category to avoid conflicts.
+- The `PatientTransactionHistory` component queries all transaction tables in parallel via `safeSelect()` — if a table is missing or an optional column is absent, it fails silently and skips that data.

 ## 9. Remaining TODOs or Known Issues